Construction Costs in Los Angeles

 Architecture fees on custom residential projects in Los Angeles typically run 8-15% of construction cost, depending on the firm, project complexity, and the scope of services provided.
 That range covers schematic design through construction administration, meaning the architect's involvement from initial concepts through final inspection.
 More complex projects, prominent firms, and projects requiring extensive design iteration push toward the higher end.
 Some firms charge fixed fees; others work on a percentage basis with the fee adjusting as the construction budget develops.
 Either way, on a $5M construction budget, architecture fees of $400,000 to $750,000 are realistic.

 When a separate interior designer is engaged, their fees add to the design cost.
-This is common on luxury projects where the architect handles the building design and an interior designer handles finish selections, furniture, custom fixtures, and the overall interior program.
+This is common on high-end projects where the architect handles the building design and an interior designer handles finish selections, furniture, custom fixtures, and the overall interior program.
 Interior design fees vary widely but can add another 10-15% of the interior finish budget on top of the architecture fees.

 Landscape architecture is another design discipline that carries its own fee structure.
 On properties with significant exterior programs, including pools, sport courts, outdoor kitchens, extensive hardscape, and designed planting, landscape architecture fees and the documentation they produce can be substantial.
 The landscape architect's scope often includes civil coordination for drainage and grading, irrigation design, lighting design, and detailed planting plans that collectively form a second set of construction documents for the site work.